Move Forward Guide

 Phantom limb sensation, stump pain, and phantom limb pain are common experiences following an amputation.
-Up to 95% of amputees will experience at least 1 of these conditions.
+Up to 95% of people who undergo amputation will experience at least one of these conditions.

 Phantom limb sensation is a nonpainful feeling or sensation in the body part that was amputated.
 Phantom sensations are more commonly reported than stump pain or phantom limb pain.
 The sensations feel like the limb felt before the amputation, and are related to the same sense of awareness that helps people distinguish "myself" from others.
 The sensations occur from the interaction of current sensory inputs from your limb, and the internal "models" of the body in the brain.

 - Early on, the phantom limb resembles the limb shape prior to amputation.
 It may be perceived in a certain position, have feelings of warmth or cold, itching, or tingling.

 - Following amputation, it is common to "forget" the limb is absent and to attempt to use it—a sensation that can result in a fall.

 - It is also common for people who experienced amputation to feel as though the upper portion of the limb is missing, or has shrunk.
 This phenomenon, called telescoping, is caused by a change in the internal model of the body in the brain.
 It also can cause the sensation that the amputated part of the limb is floating, or has even moved up inside the stump.

 Stump pain is common in the postoperative period.
 It is felt only in the remaining body part, or stump.
 Stump pain may be felt at the incision or deeper into the residual limb.
 This pain is often described as sharp, burning, stabbing, or "electric."
 Stump pain, which normally fades as the surgical scar heals, can coexist with phantom limb pain.

 Phantom limb pain is a painful or unpleasant sensation in the lost body part.
 Sensations can include: